IITTeaching/cs425-f22-group-8/README.md

 ## Git
 To update the running version on the server, go to the project root, in right now is ```/cs425```, and run the following command: ```sudo cs425git```.
 It should say HEAD is now at {commit id} {Your commit message}.
 If not, or you see ```fatal: not a git repository```, you're in the wrong folder.
-If it asks for a password, let me know, yours won't work.
+If it asks for a password, let me know, yours _might_ won't work.

 ## Website